Priyanshu23u/SummarizeXlate/README.md

+# SummarizeXlate

-# RAG based text summarizer and translator for Audios
+## RAG based text summarizer and translator for Audios

 ## Working